Detecting Memory Corruption in C and C++

 You entered: hello cruel world

-You probably noticed something interesting in the output, namely that there are actually two errors stemming from this problem – one is the write overflow when you try to put too many bytes into the string buffer, and then a read overflow when you read from the string buffer.
-As you can see, the error can manifest itself in different ways in different places – so imagine what can happen inside a real program.
-It’s almost axiomatic that all working C and C++ programs have memory leaks and other memory errors in them.
+As you can see, the error can manifest itself in different ways in different places, so imagine what can happen inside a real program.
+It’s almost evident that all working C and C++ programs have memory leaks and other memory errors in them.

-Get the ultimate memory debugger for C and C++.
+Check out the ultimate memory debugger for C and C++.